 While copying files we can specify the size of files we want to copy.
 In this example we will copy files those sizes are lower than

 > robocopy mytest yourtest /S /MAX:1000

 As we can see from the results some of the files are copied but some of them are not copied because of the size restriction.

 /MIN option .
 This will only copy files higher than the given size.
 In this example, we will copy files higher than 1K which is 1000 kilobytes.

 robocopy is copying files.
 Sometimes we may need to move files.
 This can be done with

 /MOV option in order to move files and folders.

-While doing copy and move operations we can also need some logs especially in bulk data operations.
-We can write log about specified operations with
+While doing copy and move operations we can also need some logs, especially in bulk data operations.
+We can write a log about specified operations with

 /LOG option.
 We can also specify the log file name y adding at the end of